awsdocs/amazon-s3-user-guide/doc_source/configure-inventory.md

       +  **Multipart upload** – Specifies that the object was uploaded as a multipart upload\.
 For more information, see [Multipart Upload Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) in the *Amazon Simple Storage Service Developer Guide*\.
       + **Replication status** – The replication status of the object\.
 For more information, see [How Do I Add a Replication Rule to an S3 Bucket?](enable-replication.md)\.
       + **Encryption status** – The server\-side encryption used to encrypt the object\.
 For more information, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
-      + **Object lock configurations** – The object lock status of the object, including the following settings:
+      + **S3 Object Lock configurations** – The Object Lock status of the object, including the following settings:
         + **Retention mode** – The level of protection applied to the object, either *Governance* or *Compliance*\.
         + **Retain until date** – The date until which the locked object cannot be deleted\.
         + **Legal hold status** – The legal hold status of the locked object\.

-        For information about object lock, see [Amazon S3 Object Lock Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html) in the *Amazon Simple Storage Service Developer Guide*\.
+        For information about S3 Object Lock, see [S3 Object Lock Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html) in the *Amazon Simple Storage Service Developer Guide*\.

       For more information about the contents of an inventory report, see [ What's Included in an Amazon S3 Inventory?](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html#storage-inventory-contents) in the *Amazon Simple Storage Service Developer Guide*\.